canada-ca/canada-ca.github.io/_posts/2018-02-20-Starting_a_business.markdown

 	<li>If yes, then “Get a unique business name or use your name” (which is highlighted to show it’s a pain point)</li>
 		<li>If “Federal”, then “Get a name report Federal or Provincial” </li>
 		<li>If “Federal”, then “Apply”.
 If “Provincial”, the tree ends </li>
-	<li>If “Going to incorporate?” is “no”, then if “Sole prop – own name”, go to “Business number” <li>
+	<li>If “Going to incorporate?” is “no”, then if “Sole prop – own name”, go to “Business number” </li>
 	<li>If not “Sole prop – own name”, then go to “unique name” (which is highlighted to show it’s a pain point), which includes partnership, co-op, others</li>
 	</ul>